kanchukaitis/kanchukaitis.github.io/README.md

-This repository hold the files for my professional lab website, https://kanchukaitis.github.io/
+This repository holds the files for my professional lab website, https://kanchukaitis.github.io/